ibuildio/awesome-ibuild/README.md

 # awesome-ibuild
-Resources and examples for Metalsmith
+Resources and examples for ibuild